 Synagogue in Belgian city of Liege damaged in explosion, media reports

 No injuries were reported.
-The cause of the explosion, which happened around 4 a.m. local time (0300 GMT), was unknown, VRT said.
+The cause of the explosion, which happened around 4am local time (11am Singapore time), was unknown, VRT said.

 The explosion blew out the windows of the synagogue, as well as those of a building on the opposite side of the road, the broadcaster said.